Vignesh-Kotagiri/Music_DB_Analysis_Sql/README.md

-Music Database Analysis
+## Music Database Analysis
-This repository contains a collection of SQL queries designed to analyze a music database.
+Overview: This repository contains a collection of SQL queries designed to analyze a music database.
 The goal is to extract insightful information about employees, customers, sales, and music tracks from the database.

-Project Breakdown
+Project Overview

-Queries and Results
-Senior Most Employee
+Senior Most Employee:

-Query:
-sql
-Copy code
-SELECT * FROM employee ORDER BY levels DESC LIMIT 1;
+Query:SELECT * FROM employee ORDER BY levels DESC LIMIT 1;.
 Description: Retrieves the employee with the highest level.

-Country with Most Number of Invoices
+Country with Most Number of Invoices:

-Query:
-sql
-Copy code
-SELECT billing_country, COUNT(*) FROM invoice GROUP BY billing_country ORDER BY COUNT(*) DESC LIMIT 1;
+Query:SELECT billing_country, COUNT(*) FROM invoice GROUP BY billing_country ORDER BY COUNT(*) DESC LIMIT 1;.
 Description: Identifies the country with the most invoices.

-Top 3 Invoice Values
+Top 3 Invoice Values:

-Query:
-sql
-Copy code
-SELECT total FROM invoice ORDER BY total DESC LIMIT 3;
+Query:SELECT total FROM invoice ORDER BY total DESC LIMIT 3;.
 Description: Lists the top 3 highest invoice totals.

-City with Highest Sales
+City with Highest Sales:

-Query:
-sql
-Copy code
-SELECT billing_city, SUM(total) FROM invoice GROUP BY billing_city ORDER BY SUM(total) DESC LIMIT 1;
+Query:SELECT billing_city, SUM(total) FROM invoice GROUP BY billing_city ORDER BY SUM(total) DESC LIMIT 1;.
 Description: Finds the city with the highest total sales.

-Best Customer (Who Made Maximum Total Purchases)
+Best Customer (Who Made Maximum Total Purchases):

-Query:
-sql
-Copy code
-SELECT customer.customer_id, customer.first_name, customer.last_name, SUM(invoice.total) AS total
+Query:SELECT customer.customer_id, customer.first_name, customer.last_name, SUM(invoice.total) AS total
 FROM customer
 JOIN invoice ON invoice.customer_id = customer.customer_id
 GROUP BY customer.customer_id
 ORDER BY total DESC
-LIMIT 1;
+LIMIT 1;.
 Description: Identifies the customer who has spent the most.

-Rock Music Listeners
+Rock Music Listeners:
 Query:
-sql
-Copy code
 SELECT DISTINCT email, first_name, last_name
 FROM customer
 JOIN invoice ON invoice.customer_id = customer.customer_id